 - Must use bread flour.

-One thing that I’m still not sure is that whenever I covered with aluminum foil to prevent from browning further, the cake starts to sink immediately after I put the foil on top.
+One thing that I’m still not sure of is whenever I covered the cake with aluminum foil to prevent it from browning further, the cake starts to sink immediately after I put the foil on.
 A lot of recipes suggested this but it didn’t work for me… (I’d love to know why though).
 Therefore, I couldn’t bake at higher temperature than 320F (160C).
-Some recipe suggests to bake at higher temperature to brown the top first, then change to lower temperature to continue baking.
-But being unable to cover the top with aluminum foil, my only option was to bake at 320F (160C) and slowly brown the top without overcooking inside the cake.
+Some recipes suggest baking it at higher temperature to brown the top first, then change to lower temperature to continue baking.
+But being unable to cover the top with aluminum foil, my only option was to bake at 320F (160C) and slowly brown the top without overcooking inside of the cake.

 You may need to tweak my recipe in order to get the perfect result.
 I have also seen some recipes that require extra steps and ingredients, but I made this recipe as simple as possible without losing authentic flavor.
 I hope my recipe works for you and you will get to enjoy Castella with your family and friends.

-- 6 large eggs, at room temperature (very important!)
+- 6 large eggs (very important!, at room temperature)

 - 1 Tbsp honey